I remember when I started to learn how to drive a stick-shift car. There was a lot of cursing, sweating, & stress involved.

 Their cover photo will also always be consistent – it will have a turquoise overlay like this (but the background image will change):

 When you see one of these articles, be sure to dive in and expand your knowledge of website technology.
-By the end of 2021, my goal is for you to have a much deeper understanding of websites in general – and a much deeper connection with your own real estate website than ever before.
+By the end of this series, my goal is for you to have a much deeper understanding of websites in general – and a much deeper connection with your own real estate website than ever before.

 See you soon, for Part 2: Domains & Registrars